ALI-AL-MARJANI/RAG-Project/README.md

 3. **Embeddings & Indexing**
    - Compute dense embeddings for chunks with BGE models in `src/embedding/`.
-   - Build a FAISS index and store metadata (document id, section, page) in `data/index/`.
+   - Build a FAISS index and store metadata in `data/index/`.

 4. **Retrieval**
    - For an incoming query, compute its embedding.